ZJerry/VAE-BN/README.md

    The code has been organized in four parts:

-   * The training of CVAE models (In the 'Scripts' folder)
+   * The training of CVAE models
-   * Craft attacks (In the 'Scripts' folder)
+   * Craft attacks
-   * Make the Bayesian network to detection and diagnosis (In the 'Detection and Diagnoisis' folder)
+   * Make the Bayesian network to detection and diagnosis
-   * Use the reclassification module to make the reform and reclassificaion (In the 'Scripts' folder)
+   * Use the reclassification module to make the reform and reclassificaion

 ## Train CVAE models
+   To train a CVAE model on specified dataset, one could run the following script in the folder Scripts.
      python mnist_cvae.py
      python svhn_cvae.py
      python GTSRB_cvae.py